cracked-machine/Zephyr_nRF52_Empty/README.md

 ### Blinky example for nRF52/Zephyr using CMake/GNU/J-Link + VSCode/CortexDebug

-This example is a template VSCode project using Zephyr RTOS for [nRF52832](https://www.nordicsemi.com/Software-and-Tools/Development-Kits/nRF52-DK) devices [*outside* of the Zephyr repo tree](https://docs.zephyrproject.org/1.13.0/application/application.html).
+This example is a template VSCode project demonstrating how to develop application using Zephyr RTOS for [nRF52832](https://www.nordicsemi.com/Software-and-Tools/Development-Kits/nRF52-DK) devices [*outside* of the Zephyr repo tree](https://docs.zephyrproject.org/1.13.0/application/application.html).

 Copy your source files into `src` and add the required [KConfig](https://docs.zephyrproject.org/latest/reference/kconfig/index.html) options into `prj.conf`.